 Checkout the different ways to do bias binding.

 Single bias tape -This is strip of bias cut fabric which is folded in the center and pressed.
-I use this for binding the armholes .
-The edges of the bias tape is stitched to the edge of the garment and turned to the wrong side.
-It is then stitched in the ditch or hand stitched there.
+I use this for binding the armholes.
+The edges of the bias tape are stitched to the edge of the garment and turned to the wrong side.
+It is then stitched into the ditch or hand stitched there.

 Single fold bias tape has both raw edges folded inside.
 It has a single fold running along each long edge of the tape.
 In general, single fold bias tape is used to finish neckline and armhole edges when the tape will be stitched in place, (RIGHT SIDES together) and then turned to the inside of the garment and stitched in place again.
 The tape never shows on the outside (RIGHT SIDE) of the garment.
 1/2 inch and 1″ are most commonly available in stores.
 It is also used to make casings.

 Double fold bias tape is basically single fold bias tape with a fold in the center.
 It has the same two folds along the long edges as does single fold, but the double fold tape has an additional fold that is slightly off center, making one side a little wider than the other.

 Double fold bias tape is often used to encase a raw edge.
 In this case, the tape will show when the garment is finished.
 You can also use it as spaghetti strap, drawstring cord.